 After six months of interviews, research, and stakeholder meetings, the group used what it had learned to develop a common vision for system excellence that took into account both community safety and positive youth outcomes.
 Group members then adopted a set of strategies to help them reform the system to achieve those goals.
 For the first time, law enforcement, county services, state agencies, the courts, and advocacy organizations began to work together toward shared goals.

 The collaborative relationships laid the foundation for dramatic policy changes.
 A number of secure juvenile justice facilities were closed, reducing costs for the state.
-“Close to Home” legislation, championed by Governor Andrew Cuomo and signed into law in 2012, ensures that a young person like Julia would now be served in a local program rather than shipped to an upstate facility.
+“Close to Home” legislation, championed by Governor Andrew Cuomo and signed into law in 2012, ensures that a young person would now be served in a local program rather than shipped to an upstate facility.
 Statewide juvenile arrests dropped by 24 percent by the end of 2012.
 Between 2010 and 2013, the number of youth in state custody declined by 45 percent with no increase in crime.
 And as a result of the widespread success of the reforms, Governor Andrew Cuomo used his 2014 State of the State Address to call for the age of criminal responsibility in New York to be raised from 16 to 18.

 Today, the heads of state agencies that oversee various systems meet regularly.
 Performance metrics that previously rested in different agencies and data sets that did not previously exist are woven together into real-time decision-making tools.
 Local communities are integrated into the state planning process, and eight Regional Youth Justice Teams work across the state to build broader alignment and better results.
 Momentum is strong and progress continues.
 Today, young people are served more effectively and closer to family and natural support systems.
 The result of this collaborative effort is that the system is now less focused on punishing for a single misstep and more aligned to serve young people in a way that promotes their individual success, which in turn makes New York’s communities safer.